Your website is one of your most important assets as it’s the primary way many of your members interact with your organization.

 Trend #7 - Page Experience & Core Web Vitals

-It’s not often that Google announces an update to their SEO algorithm in advance.
+It’s not often that Google announces an update to its SEO algorithm in advance.
 In fact, it’s never happened until now.

 In June, Google finished rolling out the Page Experience Update.
 Associations that understand the value of ranking organically on Google and providing a good user experience are updating and/or completely redesigning their website accordingly to pass Google’s latest update.